 Leather aprons protect your clothes from heat, dust, grinders sparks, wires from wire wheels and stops fragments of cutoff wheels.

 Safety is very important, never take risks with your health.
-By using all the proper safety equipment you can insure you have a long career in knife making.
+By using all the proper safety equipment you can insure you have a long healthy career in wood carving knife making.